- Acid Reflux

 The Oral Cancer Foundation has a good explanation of how radiation affects dental issues.

-The National Institute of Dental and Craniofacial Research talks about the exam before radiation treatments.
+The National Institute of Dental and Craniofacial Research talks about the protential problems with radiation treatments.

 For suggestions, contributions, corrections or questions about this section, please contact: